dandouglas/template-website/README.md

  npm install gulp-cli -g
 ```

-I'd also suggest install jshint globally to lint your code.
+I'd also suggest installing jshint globally to lint your code.
+I've included a basic jshint config file (.jshintrc) to get you started.
+It simply stops the code editor nagging when using es6 syntax but you can add your own rules.
+For further information visit "http://jshint.com/".
 ```
  npm install jshint -g
 ```

 ### Installing

-To get started simply clone this repository.
+Clone the repository.

 ```
 $ git clone https://github.com/dandouglas/template-website.git